ericasaywhat/ExercisesInC/homeworks/homework06.md

 2) For each of the following memory errors, give an example of something that might go wrong:

 a) Reading from unallocated memory.

 The system might detect the error and stop the program yielding a segmentation fault, but usually the program will just read whatever value is stored at that particular location and yield a result that is hard to understand.

 b) Writing to unallocated memory.

-After the value is written, it migh tonly be accessed some other time when you don't need it and cause problems that would be hard to diagnose.
+After the value is written, it might only be accessed some other time when you don't need it and cause problems that would be hard to diagnose.

 c) Reading from a freed chunk.

+Reading from a freed chunk should be the same as reading from unallocated memory in which the system might detect the error or will just read the value that is stored at that location and yield a result that is hard to understand.

 d) Writing to a freed chunk.

+Writing to a freed chunk should be the same as writing to unallocated memory in that it might be accessed some other time when you don't need it and that would cause problems that would be hard to diagnose.

 e) Failing to free a chunk that is no longer needed.

 This will yield a memory leak which in small programs are ok since it will exit shortly anyway.
 In larger programs, however, the system might run out of physical memory and an error in calling `malloc` somewhere down the line.

 3) Run